wangshicheng1225/NewsSinaSpider.py/README.md

 #### Run the code

-This spider is based on the example code in the [Scrapy Tutorials](https://docs.scrapy.org/en/latest/intro/tutorial.html).
+This spider is based on the example code in [Scrapy Tutorials](https://docs.scrapy.org/en/latest/intro/tutorial.html).
 To run the code:

 ```bash
 scrapy crawl newsina_spider